Salary – Noun (c): a fixed amount of money paid to someone for the work the person is employed to do, esp. the amount

 Aulani – Disney’s fantastic Hawaiian resort is not to be missed.
 Aulani pays 10% on room stays.
-Since there are not any parks, there are not any park tickets to be sold.
-Aulani also offers packages that include the room as well as some other component, such as airport transfers or rental cars.
-Packages earn you 13%, so often times, it is in an agents benefit to book a package for a clients to earn the extra 3%.
+Since there are not any theme parks, there are not any park tickets to be sold.
 Commissions at Aulani are paid out about 7 days after the client checks in.

 Adventures by Disney – Disney’s tour service is incredible, one of my favorite vacations ever.
 Adventures are a travel agent’s best friend.
 They are EXPENSIVE, and commissions are tiered similar to Disney Cruise Line between 10 – 16%.
 Commission on Adventures are paid out as soon as the trip is paid in full.

 Other – Most Travel Agents that specialize in Disney also book Universal Studios in Orlando.
 With Harry Potter living at Universal, it has become quite a draw.
 Many clients like to do split stays between Universal and Disney, or stay at one and go to the other for a few days, giving you the option to sell tickets.
 Universal pays 10% commission on all packages that include a Universal hotel and park passes (net of taxes).
 As with Disney, they pay a lesser percentage on ticket sales.
 Universal pays commissions about 7 – 10 days after your guest checks into the resort.
 While other destinations or cruise lines may tempt you, I always strongly suggest MagicalHosts Travel agents focus on Disney only (with a touch of Universal).
 People come to you because you are a Disney expert, not because you know a little bit about a lot.

-As with all commission agreements, these percentage and other items may change at any time.
+As with all commission agreements, these percentages and other items may change at any time.
 For the most part, they have been unchanged for 18+ years while I have been selling Disney, and they are unlikely to change much in the future, but there is always a possibility.

 How Much can Travel Agents make?